“Be ye therefore perfect, even as your Father in Heaven is perfect….” (Matthew 5:48)

 God’s people should be clear on this if anyone in the universe is.

-Our society is plagued by people who are being victimized by parents and bosses, teachers and coaches who demand perfection and are convinced that accepting anything less would be criminal.
+Our society is plagued by people who are being victimized by parents and bosses, teachers and coaches who demand perfection and are convinced nothing less will be accepted.

 A leading cause of suicide, particularly in teens, is the mistaken belief that because the individual is imperfect in some area, they are losers and should be deleted from life.